pontem-network/sp-docs/move_vm/scripts.md

 }
 ```

-The script accepts two arguments in function **"sum"**, then calculate the sum with provided arguments, and fire the event with this sum.
+The script accepts two arguments in the function **"sum"** then calculates the sum with the provided arguments and fires the event with this sum.
 Both arguments are **u64** integers.

-Let's compile script using dove to create a new binary contains both script and arguments for script:
+2. Compile the script using Dove to create a new binary containing both the script and arguments for the script:

 ```text
 dove tx 'sum(10, 20)'
 ```

-After compilation see transaction file:
+After compilation, inspect the transaction file:

 ```text
 ls -la ./artifacts/transactions
 ```

-There must be a `sum.mvt` script transaction file you can use to send a new `execute` transaction to the network.
+There is now a `sum.mvt` script transaction file you can use to send a new `execute` transaction to the network.

+3. Execute transactions using Polkadot JS

 {% hint style="info" %}
-✈️ See our instruction how to send transaction (execute/publish module) using [UI](../getting_started/substrate.md) or [CLI](../getting_started/cli.md).
+✈️ See our instructions on how to send transactions (execute/publish module) using the Polkadot JS [UI](../getting_started/substrate.md) or [CLI](../getting_started/cli.md).
 {% endhint %}

 ## Store resource

-Let's store new resources using the `Storage` module we've done.
+Now let's store new resources using the `Storage` module we built in the [modules section](../move_vm/modules.md).

-Create a new script `store_sum.move` in `./scripts/` folder and put the following code inside:
+1. Create a new script file `store_sum.move` in the `./scripts/` folder and put the following code inside:

 ```rust
 script {